seanmcgovern21/Machine-Learning-CS539/README.md

 <h1 align="center"> Problem Statement and Challenge </h1>

 We would like to implement machine learning systems that accurately predicts customer generated revenue.
-The dataset being used in very skewed.
-The data set also contains recursive data instances.
+The dataset being used is very skewed.
+The dataset also contains recursive data instances.

 <!---//   Training DATA   /////////////////////////////////////////////////////////////////////////////////////